|

 Males are about 25% bigger than females.
 A large male will stand over 2 m (6 ft.
 6 in.) at the shoulder and weigh up to 1000 kg (2,200 lb.).
 Both sexes sport horns, although the males' are more spectacular.
-Gaurs are muscular, with white stockings and a glossy coat that varies from dark reddish-brown to almost blackish brown.
+Gaurs are muscular, with white stockings and a glossy coat that varies from dark reddish-brown to blackish brown.

 Because of their size and strength and, since the Indian tiger is now almost extinct, gaurs have few predators other than humans.